muftring/iu-netsci/topics/communities.md

 > In social systems, network community often correspond to meaningful groups: data science program, our school, faculty group, etc.

 Early ideas:
-- <u>graph cuts</u>: with a graph, and a defined flow, which cut can you make which breaks the network into two parts while minimizing the sum of the weights destroyed.
+- **graph cuts**: with a graph, and a defined flow, which cut can you make which breaks the network into two parts while minimizing the sum of the weights destroyed.
 How to cut a network into two pieces in a nice way.
-- <u>hierarchical clustering</u>: define some measure of similarity between nodes
+- **hierarchical clustering**: define some measure of similarity between nodes
-- <u>betweenness</u>: the br
+- **betweenness**:

 # Key Ideas
 1. Communities should be **separable**: "Let's find cuts"